scottrlarson/profession/content/updates/update-covid-19.md

 +++

-Due to my particular field, and the fact that I am a one man shop in isolation, and I operate by appointment, which allows me to control the stream of customers, I am remaining in operation.
-I am taking every precaution necessary to prevent the spread of this virus.
+Due to my particular field, being an essential service to the public, I am remaining in operation.
+I am a one man shop in isolation, and I operate by appointment, which allows me to control the stream of customers, I am taking every precaution necessary to prevent the spread of this virus.

 <div class="alert-container">Please note that if you have a working internet connection, and your device is responsive, I can handle your issue with my <a href="/services/computer/assistance/online">Online Repair & Resolution Service</a> without a visit.</div>